Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/tp_fsdp.rst

 However, across the data-parallel dimension, the inputs should be different.
 In other words, if TP is applied within a node, and FSDP across nodes, each node must receive a different batch, but every GPU within the node gets the same batch of data.

-If you use a PyTorch data loader and set it up using :meth:`~lightning.fabric.fabric.Fabric.setup_dataloaders`, Fabric will automatically handle this for you by configuring the distributed sampler.
+If you use a PyTorch data loader, the Trainer will automatically handle this for you by configuring the distributed sampler.
 However, when you shuffle data in your dataset or data loader, or when applying randomized transformations/augmentations in your data, you must still ensure that the seed is set appropriately.